 Kelly: so I did this as a student I was confused and then working with the support team we are asked about questions about certifications all the time.
 Eg What does this mean when I graduate?
 When can I call myself a certified coach?
 What do I have to do next?
 Or do I get my credentials at ICA?

 And I host of the Q & A calls each month that was definitely the most dominating questions.
 As far as what hours are allowed to be used to work my credential, what do these different terms mean?
 What are my next steps to get to my goal?
 And so I do that all the time.

 And then with my new shift recently to program adviser, I find that I am also answering a lot out of those questions to people who are interested in becoming a certified professional coach.

 Robyn: so what kind of answer do you have about what hours you can count?
 I heard you mention that.

 Kelly: For your ACC which is your first step, you would require 100 coaching hours and that has to be a minimum of 75% paid hours.
 And I’ll get into that definition in the second.
 And a minimum of 8 clients.
 What’s really unique about our program and what I didn’t realize until I started in this role last month was how big of a benefit our peer coaching program is.
-Because what I’m hearing from a lot of people I am talking to about our programs is that they are match up with one of their peers during class for half hour here and each week half hour, then their clients next week for half an hour and you can count those hours towards your requirements to get your credential.
+Because what I’m hearing from a lot of people I am talking to about our programs is that they match up with one of their peers during class for a half-hour here and each week half-hour, then their clients next week for half an hour and you can count those hours towards your requirements to get your credential.

 Whereas when I started another coaching program, that actually took place outside of the classroom where you bartered hours towards your requirements with the ICF.
-And so especially for a brand new coaches its one of the biggest benefits that we offered. and I didn’t realize that.
+And so especially for a brand new coach it's one of the biggest benefits that we offered. and I didn’t realize that.
 So that’s my new epiphany.